tkshill/Gamepad/README.md

 ## Future Goals:

-- Do property-based testing with the [fastcheck](https://github.com/dubzzz/fast-check) testing framework.
+- Do property-based testing with the [fastcheck](https://github.com/dubzzz/fast-check) testing framework to ensure json conversion is working correctly
+- Make styling that doesn't suck.
+Design is *not* my forte.
+I'm very slow and steady.
+- Better accessibility

 ## How to Run